KarolDawidG/KarolDawidG/README.md

 I'm a computer science student and a passionate programming hobbyist.
 My goal is to become a full-stack developer using the MERN stack.

-## My Tech Stack
-Here are the technologies and tools I'm familiar with:
+## Here are the technologies and tools I'm familiar with:

 <p align="center">
   <img src="/icons/css.png" width="60" height="60" alt="CSS">